• Saturday

 Ruhanka for children from UNICEF.
 Bring your palm up to your ear to mark the phone.
 Moves for children from UNICEF.

 In order for children to understand the importance of following safety rules, it is necessary to explain them clearly and interestingly.
 For example, when we tell children why they need to brush their teeth, we create a habit that becomes a part of their lives.
-It is equally important to explain what to expect if they find a mine or dangerous object, as well as how to behave properly.
+It is also important to explain what to expect if they find a mine or dangerous object, as well as how to behave properly.
 It is important to communicate with the child at the level of friends so that he feels supported and understood, not afraid.

 Svitlana Dabahian notes that when talking to a child about mine safety, their age should be taken into account: «Children aged 5 to 11 perceive information differently than teenagers.
 In adolescence, young people try to separate themselves from adults, so it is important to maintain trust with them and talk more seriously.»